Jbleezy/BO2-Reimagined/README.md

 * Added player kills on scoreboard
 * Added player downed and bled out icons on scoreboard
 * EMP Grenades make downed enemy players bleed out
-* Removed Ray Gun Mark 2 and Monkey Bombs from the Mystery Box
 * Meat powerup is able to drop when players are down
 * Message shows when the meat is on a player
 * Meleeing while the meat is moving no longer grabs the meat